tmbdev-tutorials/das2024-keynote/presentation.md

 # Talk Outline

 - The AI Revolution
-- Three Types of Document Analysis Systems
+- Three Types of OCR and Document Analysis Systems
 - Documents as Sources of Facts for LLMs

 ## REVOLUTION IN MACHINE LEARNING / AI